Jimmy Dore: Political views

 In June 2020, an article in The New York Times described Dore as an "ardent critic" of Joe Biden.

 In December 2020, Dore circulated a plan to make Nancy Pelosi's re-election as Speaker of the House conditional on Medicare for All receiving a floor vote.
-The plan was endorsed by Justin Jackson of the Los Angeles Chargers, political commentators Krystal Ball and Briahna Joy Gray, and Cornel West.
+The plan was endorsed by Justin Jackson of the Los Angeles Chargers, political commentators Kyle Kulinski, Krystal Ball and Briahna Joy Gray and Cornel West.
 Alexandria Ocasio-Cortez criticized the proposal to use her leverage for scheduling a vote that was unlikely to pass.
 Dore told his viewers Ocasio-Cortez was "standing between you and health care" and, in response to her argument that progressive breakthroughs require years of organizing, Dore said, "I figured this out in two weeks, AOC!
 You liar.
 You coward.
 You gaslighter."
 Journalists David Sirota and Ryan Grim said that progressives should use their leverage for other purposes.
 Dore and his supporters responded that a vote on Medicare For All would inform the public of which elected officials opposed a reform that Americans "overwhelmingly" supported.

-In a 2021 interview on Fox Nation, Dore said that the United States is an oligarchy dominated by two corporate parties that are unaccountable to the general population.
+In a 2021 interview on Fox Nation by Tucker Carlson, Dore said that the United States is an oligarchy dominated by two corporate parties that are unaccountable to the general population.
 He said Joe Biden and the Democratic Party use identity politics to placate their political base to avoid having to implement progressive policies like raising the minimum wage, forgiving student debt, or establishing single-payer healthcare.

+Dore was on the People's Party's Advisory Council.